A Latent Variable Framework for Scaling Laws in Large Language Models: Introduction

-Scaling laws have become a central topic in modern machine learning, particularly in the context of training large neural networks on datasets containing billions or even trillions of data points, offering valuable guidelines for decisions about optimal model size and dataset scale~\citep{choshenhitchhiker}.
-A particularly prominent application of scaling laws arises in the development of large language models, which are typically trained on massive corpora containing billions or trillions of tokens.
-Two seminal works in this area are \citet{kaplan2020scalinglawsneurallanguage} and \citet{hoffmann2022training}, which formalize empirical relationships between compute, model size, dataset size, and performance, as described in \eqref{eq_scaling_base}.

-Building on the classical scaling laws, which primarily focus on language model perplexity or pre-training loss, recent studies have substantially enriched this framework by extending it to accurately predict performance on downstream benchmarks.
-Recent works \citep{owen2024predictable,gadre2024languagemodelsscalereliably,ruan2024observational,polo2024sloth} have developed scaling laws tailored explicitly for benchmark performance, recognizing that loss metrics do not always directly correlate with downstream task capabilities.
-Among recent work, \citet{owen2024predictable}, \citet{ruan2024observational}, and \citet{polo2024sloth} are the most closely related to ours.
-Specifically, \citet{owen2024predictable} presents a method for evaluating predictability through simple statistical models by fitting simple functional forms against this estimated loss.
-A limitation of their approach is that it does not account for family-wise heterogeneity, which reduces parameter complexity but may sacrifice accuracy by overlooking important family-specific effects.
-In contrast, \citet{ruan2024observational} and \citet{polo2024sloth} incorporate family-wise heterogeneity when modeling LLM performance, but their methods rely on orthogonal designs that are difficult to satisfy in settings where the underlying LLM abilities exhibit complex dependence structures.
+{ Using the Open LLM Leaderboard data described above, we validate our approach on benchmark performances from hundreds of LLMs.
+Our results show that scaling behavior is better characterized by skill-specific patterns that vary across benchmarks and model families, rather than by a single aggregate law.
+The estimated model supports a range of downstream analyses, including performance prediction, skill-level comparisons, and compute-optimal training strategies.
+Importantly, the framework provides a unified and statistically principled way to quantify relationships in heterogeneous leaderboard data, including patterns that align with existing research and empirical intuition.}

 The rest of the paper is organized as follows.
 Section~\ref{sec_method} presents the proposed latent-variable–based model for scaling law, describes its estimation framework, and establishes the statistical properties of the resulting estimators.
-Section~\ref{sec_computation} introduces the computational algorithms for estimating the scaling model, the sampling procedure for estimating LLM latent abilities, and the construction of prediction intervals for LLM performance.
+Section~\ref{sec_computation} introduces algorithms for estimating the scaling model, the sampling procedure for estimating LLM latent abilities, and the construction of prediction intervals for LLM performance.
 Section~\ref{sec_experiment} provides comprehensive empirical studies to evaluate LLM performances under the proposed framework.
 Finally, we provide concluding remarks in Section~\ref{sec_conclude}.
-Additional experimental results and all proofs are deferred to the online supplementary material.
+Additional experimental results, {simulation studies based on synthetic data}, and all proofs are provided in the online supplementary material.